Minted lamb shanks slow cooked in the oven in a mix of red wine and stock that makes the perfect base for an outstanding gravy!

 I like to serve a single lamb shank as a portion, greedy but hey, this is treat food!

-Lamb stock is impossible to find here in Hungary and lamb is costly so I don’t cook with it often enough to make stock.
+I lived in Central Europe when I developed this recipe.
+A place where lamb stock is impossible to find and lamb was costly so I didn’t cook with it often enough to make stock.

-Finally mint sauce, I know my British readers are down with this, you all know what I mean.
-I like to use Tracklemans mint sauce but use what ever you can lay your hands on and that you enjoy.
+I know that my British readers are down with this, you all know what I mean.
+I like to use Tracklemans mint sauce but use whatever you can lay your hands on and that you enjoy.

 If you are not from the UK you may be scratching your head!
 Don’t worry you can make your own with vinegar, sugar, salt, and mint, it is really simple.